bevyengine/bevy/examples/README.md

 ```

 Then build it as the [Build & Run](#build--run) section stated above.

+#### About `cargo-apk`

+You can also build apk with `cargo-apk`, a simpler tool that compile rust code to apk directly, but this tool is deprecated, and it doesn't support `GameActivity`.
+If you want to use this, there is a [folder](./mobile/android_basic) inside mobile example with a instruction to use it.

 Example | File | Description
 --- | --- | ---